Why Free, Publicly Owned, Publicly Run, Municipal Wifi Is Required for Equal Internet Access for All (And Why It Will Never Happen)

 Would you, for example, expect the labels on a drinks bottle to have a logo on it for the

-ink on that label?
+label?
 No, and as it should be with ISPs too.
-Internet providers should not be brands that have to
+Internet providers should not be brands that have to combat other

 ISPs do not like being marginalised into what they really are: a wire.
 A cable I use to connect to the Internet.